Doug McIntyre: Frank's Shadow

 McIntyre's debut novel, Frank's Shadow was published by the Greenleaf Book Group of Austin, Texas, in July, 2023.
 The novel, set in 1998, is the story of Danny McKenna, a troubled 40-year-old history professor who must confront an uncomfortable reality.
-When his Irish immigrant Greatest Generation father dies on the same day and Danny's hero, Frank Sinatra, Danny is tasked with his dad's eulogy.
+When his Irish immigrant Greatest Generation father dies on the same day as Danny's hero, Frank Sinatra, Danny is tasked with his dad's eulogy.
 While Danny knows everything about the famous singer, he knows almost nothing about his own withdrawn father.
 McKenna sets out to discover who his father really was, battling his own demons along the way, before uncovering his father's deepest, darkest secret from World War II.
 BookLife by Publishers Weekly called Frank's Shadow, "A triumph of dramatic literature."
 Indies Today review said, "A brilliant character study and an example of thunderous storytelling."
 The book won first place in the literary fiction category at the Spring 2024 BookFest Awards.
 A paperback edition was published in June, 2025 by River Grove Books.